Have you ever noticed when I post house photographs on the blog, you kind of see half a room?

 Meet my new camera lens.

-And now here’s the whole room.
+And now here’s how I took home interior pictures of the whole room.

 You can see every couch.
 Every chair.
 Every bookcase.
 Every ottoman.